5 Best Mozilla Firefox VPN Addons That Actually Work in 2020

 - High speeds

-The Windscribe Firefox proxy add-on doesn’t just keep your identity hidden but also blocks ads and trackers so you can have a smooth web browsing experience.
+The SaferVPN Firefox proxy add-on doesn’t just keep your identity hidden but also automatically connects to the best server for you, based on your location.
+This means you can have a smooth, fast web browsing experience.

-It encrypts your data so you can use public Wi-Fi without any worries, and it’s easy to install and use.
-However, with the free version, you won’t have access to Netflix, and your data is limited to 10GB per month.
+It encrypts your data so you can use public Wi-Fi without any worries, and it’s easy to install and lightweight.
+However, with the free version, your data is limited to 500MB per month.

 How to select the right VPN for Firefox